artursapek/swc-minification-syntax-error/README.md

 In both cases, functions are being called with unnamed parameters and SWC appears to assign these params to a name `T` in the same scope!
 This leads to a syntax error.

 This looks like a bug with how SWC handles unnamed parameters.

+## Remediation

+I have observed that overriding the version of `axios` in `@wormhole-foundation/wormhole-connect` to a lower version like `1.4`, and rebuilding that package, resolves this error.

+You can see that by installing `npm i ./wormhole-connect-with-lower-axios-version.tgz` and rebuilding.
+This resolves the syntax error.